mjfrigaard/sharing-your-work/manuscript/03chapter.md

-# Part 3: Setting up your data science process
+# Part 3: The process

 "*If you can't describe what you are doing as a process, you don't know what you're doing*." - W. Edwards Deming